 The purpose of the motion is to terminate further consideration of the subject being discussed, without qualification.
-The effect of the motion, if approved, is to not only end not preclude any Councilmember from placing the subject on an agenda for a later City Council meeting.
+The effect of the motion, if approved, is to not only end discussion on any other motion being considered, but to preclude any other motion being made.
+A motion to table requires a second, is not amendable, and is not debatable.
+The foregoing shall not preclude any Councilmember from placing the subject on an agenda for a later City Council meeting.